mgrube/mgrube.github.io/about.md

 permalink: /about/
 ---

-This is the about page for my stupid blog that I don't have any content for yet.
+This blog's primary purpose is to document my work on the NVIIDA Tegra TK1 Development board.